sorgom/CppUTestSteps/README.md

-# Test Stepper for CppUTest
+# Test Steps for #CppUTest

 #CppUTest

-The test stepper solves a great disadvantage of CppUTest:
+The test steps solve a great disadvantage of CppUTest:

 When CppUTest exits a test due to an unmatched expectation it only provides
 - the test name